YOUR GUIDE TO YOUR NEW HOME

 This is a requirement of the Mental capacity Act 2005 which we are required to abide by in the way we provide care.
 This also means that:

 - where you’re not able to communicate your wishes in a conventional manner, we’ll take decisions based on your known and recorded preferences, and will obtain your consent through non-verbal communication;

-- although we do take into account the suggestions or requests of family members/ representatives, your wishes and your healthcare will always take precedence;
+- although we do take into account the suggestions or requests of family members/ representatives, your wishes and your healthcare will always come first;

 - where important healthcare decisions have to be made, for example, taking medication or resuscitation, we are duty bound by the Mental Capacity Act 2005 to uphold the decisions made by you, even if they’re considered unwise;

-If the assessment shows you’re unable to make decisions, we will make decisions in your best interests, in conjunction with your healthcare professionals, including an Independent Mental Capacity Advisor should you have no family.
+- If the assessment shows that you’re unable to make decisions, we will make decisions in your best interests, in conjunction with your healthcare professionals, including an Independent Mental Capacity Advisor, should you have no family.

 We have tried to summarise the information relating to a very complex piece of legislation in this section, but we appreciate that you may have further questions.
-Please speak to the Home Manager if anything is unclear and/ or ask for a copy of the guidance leaflet.
+Please speak to the Home Manager if anything is unclear and/ or ask a copy of the guidance leaflet.

 Staying in Touch